wanx-troopers/wanx-troopers.github.io/statements.md

 > 8 steps
 > I also extracted it into a lora that works ok https://huggingface.co/Kijai/WanVideo_comfy/blob/main/LoRAs/AniSora/Wan2_2_I2V_AniSora_3_2_HIGH_rank_64_fp16.safetensors

+### Flash Attention

 > Q: In wrapper we can't use flashattn?
 > A: at least flash2, I never tried 3
 > [WanVideo Uni3C Controlnet Loader] uses it's own attention so never added [flashattn] there

+### Lora Merging

+> silly to merge to fp8 scaled model
+> Q: so merging the bf16 model with any loras then converting them down would be the best way  , yes ?
+> A: yeah always merge at highest precision you can and only then quant it
+> if you end up only using the quantized version it may not matter -that- much, but still as rule of thumb

 ## Random Claims